 (g) Candidates who have at least three full years of employment as a Department approved Criminal Justice vocational technical teacher will be exempt from the requirements set forth in 603 CMR 4.07(2) (d) and (f) if they apply and complete all the requirements for licensure no later than December 31, 2015.

+(3) Sheltered English Immersion Endorsement for Preliminary Vocational Technical Teacher License.

+Starting on July 1, 2021, a career vocational technical teacher who is assigned to provide sheltered English instruction to an English learner shall either hold a Sheltered English Immersion (SEI) Teacher Endorsement or earn such endorsement within one year from the date of the assignment pursuant to 603 CMR 14.08(3).
+This provision shall not apply to career vocational technical teachers who are required to obtain the SEI Endorsement in accordance with 603 CMR 14.08(2).

-(3) Requirements for the Professional Vocational Technical Teacher License
+(4) Requirements for the Professional Vocational Technical Teacher License

 (a) Evidence of sound moral character.